-The 1-credit special topics course will consist of three days of reviews, oral examination, and comprehensive final examination in Gainesville, Florida.
+The 1-credit topics course will consist of three days of reviews, oral examination, and comprehensive final examination conducted entirely online.
 Refer to Critical Dates for specific dates the course will be held each term.

 In addition to tests, examinations and other assessments incorporated in the individual courses, master's students will be required to take a comprehensive final examination on the courses covered in this program.

 The academic advisor for this program is Dr. Oliver Grundmann.